peteketcham/peteketcham.github.io/content/blog/project-euler.md

         result += 1 + 4 * r + 4 + sum((int(sqrt(r\*\*2 - i\*\*2)) for i in range(1, r+1)))
 ```

 Not bad, down to `O(n^3)`!
-Project Euler solutions aren't really supposed to be shared for anything after problem 100, so I'll leave it here.
+Project Euler solutions aren't supposed to be shared for anything after problem 100, so I'll leave it here.
+I hope this has been interesting-- I've found working on the Project Euler problems has made me far more aware of how I'm writing code to run, and what exactly I'm trying to optimize.